Cardiac MR Group

 For more than 10 years, a central theme for the research pursued by the Cardiac MR group has been the pathophysiological mechanisms associated with acute myocardial infarction, including quantitative assessments of infarct size, myocardium at risk and, consequently, myocardial salvage.
 One of the seminal articles generated from this work was awarded the prize “Editor´s pick of 2009” in JCMR.
 The validation of quantitative perfusion with CMR with PET was awarded “Editor´s pick of 2017” in JCMR.

 The work on cardiac pumping using cardiac MRI was awarded the Crafoord prize for best thesis at Faculty of Medicine, Lund University 2007.
-Current research also includes patients with congenital heart disease, athletes and patients with heart failure including pulmonary hypertension.
+Our research also includes patients with congenital heart disease, athletes and patients with heart failure including pulmonary hypertension.

 Visualization and image analysis is a core research focus within the Cardiac MR group with four PhD students and three post doctoral fellows working on four-dimensional flow, segmentation of cardic imaging and quantification of myocardial SPECT.
 This part of the group is supervised by Einar Heiberg.

 The following two videos show one such novel visualization technique, in a healthy volunteer and in a patient with heart failure.

 Arheden H, Saeed M, Higgins CB, et al. Measurement of the distribution volume of gadopentetate dimeglumine at echo-planar MR imaging to quantify myocardial infarction: comparison with 99mTc-DTPA autoradiography in rats.
 Radiology 1999;211:698-708.